jasonleibowitz/dreambear-caption-creator/readme.md

 This is a simple Node/Express app that uses graphicsmagick to resize, crop, and add a caption to uploaded images.
 Dimensions are pre-configured to make a consistent theme for exported images.
 Text caption are taken from the upload form.
 All images are saved to AWS S3.

+The site is currently live on Heroku at [http://dreambear-captions.herokuapp.com/](http://dreambear-captions.herokuapp.com/).

 ## Installation

 To save your own copy of this project fork the repo and run ```npm install``` on the repo to install all required node modules.